vairogs/vairogs.bak/src/Vairogs/Cache/README.md

 composer require vairogs/cache
 ```

-This package requires at least PHP 8.1.0
+This package requires at least PHP 8.1.0.
+If used with Symfony project, minimum required Symfony version is 5.4